djatngose/dev-corner/README.md

 # Intro
 We will keep earning and growing a little of knowledge every day.
-I will collect my knowledge and years of working experiences to contribute this page to help people can gain a deep understanding of the code that we are working on instead of a surface such as just coding and runing not completely understand the functionalities
+I will collect my knowledge and years of working experiences to contribute this page to help people can gain a deep understanding of the code that we are working on instead of a surface such as just coding and runing not completely understand the functionalities behind the scene

 # C#
 The content is inspired mostly by the book: [C# 10 in a Nutshell of the publisher: O'Reilly Media](https://learning.oreilly.com/library/view/c-10-in/9781098121945/).
 I also collect a lot of info throught working experience and research and interview questions as well